mlongo03/Inception/README.md

 1. Clone the repository.
 2. go inside the repository.
 3. Run make on terminal.
+4. you have to edit /etc/hosts file and add this line "127.0.0.1	<your_username>.42.fr" in order to make possible the connection to servers through https://<your_username>.42.fr:443, your username can be discovered by running echo $USER on your terminal.

 make will initially create a dummy .env file with random credentials for containers, you have to edit with your credentials, then it will creates folders needed from the containers on the host machine in order to create volumes and finally it will run